Table Of Contents

 Is CFD Trading Allowed Everywhere?

 Some European countries have firm restrictions on CFD trading.
-CFD trading in Europe is regulated by the European Securities and Markets Authority (ESMA), which has imposed restrictions on the marketing and sale of CFDs to retail investors in the EU since August 2018.
+In Europe, CFD trading is regulated by the European Securities and Markets Authority (ESMA), which has restricted the marketing and sale of CFDs to retail investors since August 2018.
 European traders will find that they must abide by such CFD trading guidelines as:

-Leverage limits: Traders do not have access to leverage on FOREX pairs higher than 1:30.
-For minor pairs, gold and most indices, traders can only receive leverage of 1:20.
-Minor indices, commodities and crypto leverage are capped at 1:10, while equities are capped at 1:5.
+Leverage limits: Traders do not have access to leverage on major FOREX pairs higher than 1:30.
+For non-major pairs, gold and major indices, traders can only receive leverage of 1:20.
+Non-gold commodities and non-major equity indices are capped at 1:10, cryptocurrencies at 1:2, while equities are capped at 1:5.

 Negative balance protection: brokers that provide CFD trading must ensure that clients cannot lose more than their account balance.

-Margin close-out: According to this rule, brokers must freeze a client's position when their funds drop below a certain percentage of the margin required to maintain their open positions.
+margin close-out: According to this rule, brokers must close a client's position when their funds drop below 50% of the margin required to maintain their open positions.

-Marketing and distribution: European brokers must be alert to hold back from encouraging trading via bonuses and promotions, and they are obliged to post clear warnings about the dangers of CFDs, such as their high leverage, volatility and the potential for trader losses exceeding the initial investment.
+Marketing and distribution: European brokers must avoid encouraging trading through bonuses and promotions, and must post clear warnings about CFD risks, such as high leverage, volatility, and losses exceeding the initial investment.

-Market volatility: CFD prices often shift rapidly in light of breaking news events or market developments.
+Market volatility: CFD prices often shift rapidly in response to breaking news or market developments.
 If traders do not watch their positions closely, they can suffer significant losses.
 Alternatively, they could also benefit from serious gains.

-High leverage: Most investors trade on margin when entering CFD contracts as they want to expose themselves to larger positions than their capital allows.
+High leverage: Most investors trade on margin when entering CFD contracts, as they want to take on larger positions than their capital allows.
 The danger of this is that losses can exceed the initial investment if a trader makes a bad move.

-Counterparty risk: Brokers act as counterparties with CFD contracts, and traders are naturally exposed to the credit risk of their broker.
+Counterparty risk: Brokers act as counterparties in CFD contracts, and traders are naturally exposed to their broker's credit risk.
 Many brokers have become insolvent while their customers have open trades.
 In these instances, the trader stands to lose all their money if there is no compensation scheme in place.

-Regulatory risk: CFDs are highly regulated in some countries, as we have noted.
+Regulatory risk: CFDs are highly regulated in some countries, as I've noted.
 There is a risk to getting things wrong and being punished by a regulator.

-CFD trading is known as a high-risk, high-reward trading activity that must be approached with careful risk-management strategies and mastery of the markets.
+CFD trading is a high-risk, high-reward activity that requires careful risk management and market knowledge.
 Traders must not invest more than they can afford to lose and they should at all times know the risks involved before engaging in this type of trading.

 Short-selling: As a CFD trader, you can make money not only when assets gain value, but also when they lose value, giving you twice the opportunity to earn.
 If you were interested in stocks, and you knew that a company stock price was about to drop because of adverse company news, you could easily short-sell that stock as a CFD.

 Leverage: You can earn higher returns with leverage.
-Even if you have very little capital, trading on leverage gives you access to much larger positions than you would have without leverage, which means that you can potentially earn higher returns.
+Even with little capital, leverage gives you access to larger positions and the potential for higher returns.

 Diversification: This is one of the mantras of the trading world – diversify!
 Every expert will tell you it is better to have a wide range of financial assets and trading strategies in your portfolio so you can protect yourself from losing money when one type of trading fails you.
 With CFDs, you can trade on a wide range of financial markets, including FOREX, stocks, indices, commodities and cryptocurrencies.